open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 {{% alert title="Note" %}}

-You'll need to adjust the configuration to match the specific telemetry you intend to collect and where you plan to forward it.
+Adjust the configuration to match the specific telemetry you intend to collect and where you plan to forward it.
 This configuration snippet is a basic example designed for collecting host metrics and forwarded to Prometheus.